vlsulliv/vlsulliv/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=%2336BCF7&size=18&duration=6500&center=true&lines=Plan+1st%2C+Collaborate+2nd%2C+Code+3rd"></a>
 </p>

-Welcome to my workspace, this is where I  build, ship, maintain, and break open-source stuff for the web.
+Welcome to my workspace 👨‍💻, this is where I  build, ship, maintain, and break open-source stuff for the web.
 I'm always working to become a better web developer, reach out if you have any advice!

 - 🔭 I’m currently working creating version of my profile.